-Below are all the workshops for the 2018 program.
-The schedule with dates and times is still being completed and will be released in August.
+Below are all the music workshops for the 2018 program.
+The full schedule with workshop dates and times can be downloaded here – 2018 Schedule

 A wide variety of specialised music and dance workshops is on offer throughout each day.
 The only problem is figuring out which ones to do!
 Some of the workshops occur once during the camp and others are progressive.
 Once you are at the camp you can go to any of the workshops on offer.
-Schedules are given out upon arrival and are also available to download here – 2018 CAMP SCHEDULE (not available yet).
+Schedules are given out upon arrival and can also be downloaded (above).
 Beginners are welcome and all levels of skill are catered for.

 Ensembles and Mixed Instrumental Workshops

 Persian Ensemble - Cieavash Arean - 3 sessions + 3 sessions with full cast of Arosak-e Sang-e Saboor - OPEN LEVEL

 Learn to play as part of an ensemble including traditional Persian instruments (led by Cieavash Arean), voice (led by Omid Rahimi) and percussion (led by Arash Zanganeh).
 Session 1 will be for instrumentalists only, sessions 2 and 3 will combine with Arash’s daf class and Omid’s singing class.

 The ensemble will be presenting pieces in the Sunday night concert as part of the Arosak-e Sang-e Saboor (The Doll of Stone Patience) Persian Dramatic Narrative Performance.